 What I am here to ascertain for you is if Onward is worth buying on the Quest.
-And I will tell you quite categorically that, as it stands at the moment, it absolutely is not.
+And I will tell you quite categorically that, as it stands now, it absolutely is not.

 Onward positions itself as a serious FPS, based on the USA military.
 It’s so sure of its own place in the universe that it doesn’t feel the need to explain its setting.
 You know the drill; it’s soldiers in camo versus Russian terrorists in balaclavas.
 Hack the shit out of their systems and kill them all.
 Hoo-Rah.
 Dos Vedanya.
 Etc.

-There are several different game modes, for both single, co-op and multiplayer, for up to 5 players per side.
+There are several different game modes, for both single, co-op and multiplayer, for up to five players per side.
 These will be familiar to anyone who’s played an online multiplayer before.
-Escort is a VIP-style mode where you have to protect one of your squad against enemy forces.
+Escort is a VIP-style mode where you must protect one of your squad against enemy forces.
 Uplink is a control point hacking game.
 And so on.

 BAND OF BOTHERS